latticetower/kaggle-kernelifier/README.md

 # Usage

+## Input

-Let's suppose that inside of some folder <folder> we have the following:
+Let's suppose that inside of some relative or absolute path \<path to folder\> we have the following:

 ```
 folder_a/